 If the state and federal government want a serious public pledge to measurably reduce homelessness, then L.A.’s elected officials should respond with a unified focus on ending older adult homelessness, and we should demand that our state and federal partners fully fund the social safety net that we know protects them against housing instability.

-Philanthropy stands ready to do our part, and our roadmap for strategic partnership is imminent.
+Philanthropy stands ready to do our part, and our roadmap for strategic partnership is guiding the path for collaboration.

 Brown, R.T., Hemati, K., Riley, E.D., et al. Geriatric conditions in a population-based sample of older homeless adults.
 (2017).
 Gerontologist, 57(4), 757-766. doi:10.1093/geront/gnw011. (n/u)

 Los Angeles County Department of Public Health, Center for Health Impact Evaluation, Recent Trends In Mortality Rates and Causes of Death Among People Experiencing Homelessness in Los Angeles County, October 2019

 Los Angeles Homeless Services Authority, Greater Los Angeles Homeless Count 2020, June 12, 2020.

 Los Angeles Homeless Services Authority, Older Adult Dashboard, Last Updated September 21, 2021.